EntireTwix/Matrix/README.md

 # Matrix
-A header only zero cost matrix library for C++20 or C++17 w/CUDA
+A header only zero overhead matrix library for C++20 or C++17 w/CUDA

-Zero cost meaning the matrix abstraction provides programmatic utility without differing in performance from a hand written array manipulation.
+Zero overhead meaning the matrix abstraction provides programmatic utility without differing in performance from a hand written array manipulation.

 A nice side effect of making operations very generic is any matrix implementation can interact with any other, you can use `stack` based matrices when size is known, recieving the performance advantages, and have them interact with `heap` based matrices with no consequence